htimsk/SecureKey/luks-unattended.md

 # Instructions for using dm-crypt/LUKS with Rocket Pool

-This guide explains how to configure a Rocket Pool node to store its configuration directory (e.g. `~/.rocketpool`) in an encrypted LUKS file container (not to be confused with Docker containers).
+This guide explains how to configure a Rocket Pool node to store its configuration directory (e.g. `~/.rocketpool`) in an encrypted LUKS "file container".

 This provides an added layer of security for node operators by keeping all Rocket Pool configuration assets encrypted.

-We describe an unattended unlock scheme, where the LUKS container will unlock automatically on every boot.

-Note that the full decryption key is never stored on the node.
-The LUKS container is unlocked by fetching a partial decryption key from an external host.
+The LUKS container is automatically unlocked at boot, by fetching a partial decryption key from an external host (e.g. a LAN file server, Dropbox, etc.), allowing for unattended operation of the node.

 ### Rationale

-The LUKS container will be automatically decrypted after every boot.
+The LUKS container will be automatically decrypted on every boot.
 This improves the UX for the node operator, allowing the node to tolerate reboots and power downs.

 We argue that this approach is reasonable in a threat model where a thief taking the device is unaware of its purpose (staking).
 A determined attacker, going after the keys specifically, will be able to subvert both this and the original Aegis key approaches - by simply using a boot disk while taking the care to not power down the node.